 In the summer of 2013 - the year of the region's tenure as European Capital of Culture - Marseille hosted EuroPride.
 Festivities included a mass marriage by the sea, in front of Marseille's spectacular new museum, the MuCEM, presided over by clerics from the major religions.

 In April 2013 France legalised same-sex marriage, though this ceremony was purely symbolic.

 Each July a Gay University on Marseille's Luminy University campus offers twelve days of courses exploring gay, lesbian and transgender questions.

-The Festival Reflets, a LGBT-themed film festival in Marseille in the spring, has now been discontinued and in 2012 was replaced by Zefestival, which takes place in the autumn and spreads its screenings all across Provence, spanning Nice, Toulon, Aubagne and Marseille.
+The Festival Reflets, a LGBT-themed film festival in Marseille in the spring, has now been discontinued and is replaced by Zefestival, which takes place in the autumn and spreads its screenings all across Provence, spanning Nice, Avignon, Salon de Provence, Toulon, Aubagne and Marseille.